 The scrollable filter bar and 3-state toggle were highlights—users called them “quick” and “clean”

-Several climbers asked if they could save filter settings—a sign we’re on the right track but can go further
+Several climbers asked if they could save filter settings—a sign we’re on the right track, but we can go further

 Scaling with the community in mind

-With over 500 community-created climbs and more than 150 active users, we needed a systematic approach to enhance the UX of our app as we plan to introduce additional boards.
-The layout should be structured yet adaptable to accommodate various board types, LED interactions, and ensure a seamless user experience.
+With over 700 community-created climbs and more than 200 active users spread across 3 different climbing gyms, we needed a systematic approach to enhance the UX of our app as we plan to introduce additional boards.
+The layout should be structured yet adaptable to accommodate various board types and LED interactions, ensuring a seamless user experience.

 On the product side, we adopted Google's Material 2 design system, customising it to ensure visual consistency across our app while also optimising for Flutter development.
 This enables us to effortlessly execute Python scripts that communicate with the Raspberry Pi controller for the LED system used in the climbing boards.